 It is the responsibility of the Financial Aid Office to maintain a file on each student receiving Veterans' Educational Benefits.
-At the end of each nine week grading period or term, the faculty member submits a written report to the Financial Aid Office indicating the student's academic progress.
+At the end of each academic quarter, the faculty member submits a written report to the Financial Aid Office indicating the student's academic progress.